stuartcarnie/iCade-iOS/README.md

 # iCADE-iOS
-Project which demonstrates using the iCADE and iControlPad with iOS devices.
+Project which demonstrates using the iCADE, iControlPad and Gametel with iOS devices.

 ## Demo
 Pair up you iCADE, iControlPad or Gametel controller, run the project and you're off.